edinburgh-napier/set09121/lectures/lecture14.md

 - The basic idea is that we have a starting position and a target position.
 - We use pathfinding to make a decision about how to move to the target position.
 - The list of nodes to visit then allows us to traverse the map using a steering behaviour.
 - The simplest approach is just to use an arrive behaviour for each node.
-Seeking will give you a wobble.
+Seeking might cause bouncing.
 - Combining steering behaviours, pathfinding, and physics will give you all the movement behaviour you need.